abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 The diagram above is one of the simplest commuting diagrams.

-**NB:** Despite the fact that all diagrams in books commute, in general, **not all diagrams commute**.
+Despite the fact that all diagrams in books commute, in general, **not all diagrams commute**.
 That is, there are many morphisms with the same type signature that are not equivalent to one another.
+{: .nota-bene}

 ## Summary

 For future reference, let's restate what a category is:

-A category is a collection of _objects_ (we can think of them as _points_) and _morphisms_ (or _arrows_) that go from one object to another, where:
+> A category is a collection of *objects* (we can think of them as points) and *morphisms* (arrows) that go from one object to another, where:
-- Each object has to have the identity morphism.
+> 1. Each object has to have an identity morphism.
-- There should be a way to compose two morphisms with an appropriate type signature into a third one, in a way that is _associative_.
+> 2. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is associative.
+{: .definition}

 This is it.